Mobile’s Huge. But is Mobile First?

 What Percentage of YOUR Website Users are Mobile (or Desktop)?

 While most users may access the Internet at large from mobile devices, the stats for your own website could be considerably different.
-For example, about 74% of all visitors to FINE’s website in 2017 are from a desktop device, somewhat mirroring this data below:
+For example, about 74% of all visitors to FINE’s website in 2017 are from a desktop device.

 Consider logging into your own analytics to ask yourself the following: